Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

-That being said, if you want to be truly good at it, and not just a walking certificate, then do make it a point to read through the ton of resources and books available on the internet.
+That being said, if you want to be truly good at it, and not just a walking certificate, then do make it a point to read through the ton of resources and books available on the internet at some point.

 ---